xlladdins/xll/docs/Excel4MacrosH-P.md

 **POKE**(**channel\_num, item\_text**, **data\_ref**)

-**Important**   Microsoft Excel for the Macintosh requires system software version 7.0 or later for this function.
+**Important**&nbsp;&nbsp;&nbsp;Microsoft Excel for the Macintosh requires system software version 7.0 or later for this function.

-Channel\_num    is the channel number returned by a previously run INITIATE function.
+Channel\_num&nbsp;&nbsp;&nbsp;&nbsp;is the channel number returned by a previously run INITIATE function.

-Item\_text    is text that identifies the item you want to send data to in the application you are accessing through channel\_num.
+Item\_text&nbsp;&nbsp;&nbsp;&nbsp;is text that identifies the item you want to send data to in the application you are accessing through channel\_num.
 The form of item\_text depends on the application connected to channel\_num.

-Data\_ref    is a reference to the workbook containing the data to send.
+Data\_ref&nbsp;&nbsp;&nbsp;&nbsp;is a reference to the workbook containing the data to send.

 If POKE is not successful, it returns the following values.